 How to create a Vertical Environment for your tracking area

-This section describes the Vertical Environment creation and configuration.
-Like the horizontal Environments, the vertical ones are made up of IR markers, combined in reference bars.
-Markers can be placed directly on walls, special racks, planks and pillars.
+This section describes the creation and configuration of the Vertical Environment.
+Like the horizontal Environments, the vertical ones are made up of IR markers, combined into reference bars.
+Markers can be placed directly on walls, special racks, planks, and pillars.
 Reference bars should be in a strictly vertical position.

 Table of contents

-Warning!
-We suggest using the standard presets.
-When you create a custom Environment, you take responsibility for the operation of the tracking area.
-Make sure to contact our support team to check the custom Environment before installing the tracking area.
+We suggest using the standard preset.
+If you want to create custom reference bars having non-default parameters, then before installing the tracking area, make sure to contact our support team to check the Environment scheme and the operability of the planned tracking area.

-The system supports some different IR marker placements in the reference bar.
+The system supports various IR marker placements within the reference bar.
 Thanks to this, unique combinations (features) are formed, which allow the tracker to quickly and accurately determine its position in space.

-By default, the first and last IR markers are located at the lowest and highest points of the reference bar.
-The proportion determines the position of the mid IR marker relative to the first, i.e. relative to the lowest point.
+The first and last IR markers are located at the lowest and highest points of the reference bar respectively.
+The proportion determines the position of the middle IR marker relative to the first (lowest) one.
+The proportion value is the ratio of the distance between the lowest and middle IR markers to the length of the reference bar (that is the distance between the lowest and highest IR markers).

-Let's take as an example 1.3 meter long reference bar with three markers.
+Let's take a 1.3-meter long reference bar with three markers as an example.
 By default, the system offers to use 3 bar types with different proportions.

 Placing the reference bars in the editor